The Euler-Bernoulli limit of thin brittle linearized elastic beams: Elasticity, beams, and fracture

 For an open reference configuration $\Omega\subset \R^d$ and a displacement field $w:\Omega \to\R^d$ which is $C^1$ outside a closed rectifiable hypersurface $\Gamma\subset \Omega$, we define the Griffith brittle fracture energy (see \cite{FrMa98,Gr21}) as

-Here $\beta>0$ is the surface tension of \JG{the} crack surface.
+Here $\beta>0$ is the material toughness, i.e. the surface tension of \JG{the} crack surface.
 Expectedly, the space of piecewise $C^1$ deformations generally does not contain the minimizers of $E$, which led to the characterization of the energy space for $E$ in \cite{dal2013generalised}, the space of generalized functions of bounded deformation $\GSBD^2(\Omega)$, whose definition and key properties we recount in Section \ref{sec: GSBD}.

 The study of fracture in thin materials has seen advancement in recent years.
 In the nonlinear setting in \cite{FoBr01} the authors study the derivation of a membrane theory in which stretching is dominant, see also \cite{BoFoLeMa}.
 Recently, Schmidt showed in \cite{Sc17} that the nonlinear version of $E_h$ $\Gamma$-converges to